 Depending on the underlying reason for the "energy starved" state and how long it’s been going on — as well as the amount of fat stores within the cat’s body — the degree of fat brought to and deposited within the liver can be enough to actually interfere with the normal functions of the liver.
 (See inset box for some of the important things the liver does.)
 This dysfunction or failure of the liver due to the depositing of too much fat is hepatic lipidosis, or "fatty liver disease."
 It is debilitating and devastating because the liver is a critical part in many of a cat’s vital body functions that are necessary to stay alive.
 So anything that interferes with the normal functioning of the liver is a bad thing.

-Some of What a Cat’s Liver Does:• Makes proteins required to help the blood clot normally
+Some of What a Cat’s Liver Does:

 • Makes proteins required to help maintain fluid balance and blood pressure within the body